What is Sorted in Communities?

 In partnership with Te Puni Kōkiri.

-- A 12-hour online course held over 1 or 2 weeks that teaches financial skills and knowledge and builds financial resilience.
+- A 12-hour online course held over one or two weeks to teach financial skills and knowledge and build financial resilience

-- Delivered in small groups up to 40 participants, enabling people to get personalised support.
+- Delivered in small groups of up to 40 participants, enabling people to get personalised support

-- Holistically integrated around families and community grounded in Pacific values.
+- Holistically integrated around families and communities grounded in Pacific values

-- For people of Pacific descent who are 18+ years old and reside permanently in Aotearoa NZ.
-At least one household member must be of Pacific Heritage.
+- For people of Pacific descent aged 18-plus, who reside permanently in Aotearoa NZ.
+At least one household member was required to be of Pacific Heritage.

 In partnership with the Ministry for Pacific Peoples.